zeweima/NRES401_ClimateChange/Note.md

 </figure>
 </details>

+#### The effects of aerosols

+Aerosols are a product of human activities, mainly from fossil fuel combustion and biomass burning.
+Aerosols could directly reflect incoming solar radiation back to space, and recent study has showed that aerosols could leading to a slightly cooling for the earth [].

 ##### Some cases:
 > Intro to **Steffen et al., (2015)[^Steffen2015]**: This paper discusses the concept of the Anthropocene and the significant changes in human activities and their impact on the Earth system.
 It highlights the "Great Acceleration" in human activities since the mid-20th century, which has led to unprecedented changes in the environment, including climate change, biodiversity loss, and alterations to biogeochemical cycles.